 - Employer Sponsored

-The Immediate Relative and Family immigrant visas means that you are joining your close family who live in the U.S permanently.
+The Immediate Relative visas and Family immigrant visas means that you are joining your close family who live in the U.S permanently.
 This can be your parents, fiancé, or spouse.
 If you have family in the U.S, or you become engaged or married to a U.S citizen, then you are eligible for this category of immigrant visas.

 The table below provides the names of the Immediate Relative and Family Sponsored visas and short descriptions of each.

-The first category is the spouse visas.
+The first category is the marriage visas.
 These visas are given to those who are legally married to a citizen of the U.S. Merely living together does not count as being married, so you will have to prove marriage by documents.

 There are two types of spouse visas: